adarshgj/GJMovieSearchApp/README.md

 # MovieSearchApp

-This is a movie search app.
 User able to search and find the movie details.

 ## Dependency Management